Some links in this post may be affiliate links

 How to fix itFeed your Gerbera Daisy every 3-4 weeks during the growing season with a phosphorous-rich, water-soluble fertilizer to encourage blooming.
 Ensure to follow the maufacturer's instructions.

-Poor quality soil that does not drain freely will easily become compacted or soggy which will lead to reduced growth and poor flowering in your Gerbera Daisy.
+Poor quality soil that does not drain freely will easily become compacted or soggy which will lead to reduced growth and poor flowering.

-How to fix itGrow your Gerbera Daisy in fertile, free-draining soils to prevent it from getting soggy while providing the required nutrients.
-Most all purpose potting mixes are ideal for this plant.
+How to fix itGrow your Gerbera Daisy in fertile, free-draining soils to prevent waterlogging while providing the required nutrients.
+A blend of 3 parts multipurpose potting mix amended with 1 part sand is ideal for this plant.

 Gerbera Daisy is prone to scale insects, spidermites, aphids, fungus gnats and caterpillars.
-These sap-sucking insects will cause the plant to be dehydrated resulting in reduced growth and blooming.
+These sap-sucking insects will cause the plant to be dehydrated resulting in stunted growth and reduced blooming.

 Regularly inspect the plant for these pests and take timely control measures.
-If the plant is infested, isolate it to minimize spread to other plants and treat it with appropriate products like insecticidal soap or neem oil.
-Be careful to follow the manufacturer's instructions.
+If the plant is infested, isolate it to minimize spread to other plants.

 Gerbera Daisy is prone to root-rot disease which is prevalent in soggy soil.
 The disease is characterized by yellowing, wilting and leaf drop which will result in reduced flowering and eventual death of the plant if not treated.

 How to fix itCarefully, slip the plant out of its pot and inspect the roots.
-Any brown-black, mushy roots indicate root-rot, trim them off and treat the healthy roots with a copper-based fungicidal solution.
+Any brown-black, mushy roots indicate root-rot, trim them off.

 To avoid root-rot in the future, always make sure that the pot has a drainage hole and that the soil is free-draining so that it does not get soggy.

-In addition, take care not to overwater the plant especially in the cold season as growth is minimal at this time.
-As such, the plant does not need a lot of water.
+Take care not to overwater the plant especially in the cold season as growth is minimal at this time and the plant does not need a lot of water.

 Gerbera Daisy flowers best when slightly pot-bound but when it is extremely pot-bound it will wilt, droop and may die due to reduced growth.